nelrruiz/python-bootcamp/README.md

 to [open an issue](https://github.com/Ayumu098/python-bootcamp/issues).

 Forking and adapting this repo for your own training sessions or learning goals is encouraged.

+> If you have any questions or further inquiries, you can email me at stephen.singer@gmail.com

+## FAQs

+### Do I need to pay for Python or PyCharm?

+No. Python is free and open-source.
+PyCharm is free Community Edition which is all you need for this course.

+### Will this be enough to get a programming job?

+This bootcamp is a launchpad, not the destination.
+You'll walk away with a solid foundation and the confidence to read, write, and debug Python programs.
+However, being job-ready usually takes more practice, more projects, and deeper specialization (like web development, data science, or automation).
+Fully appreciate the fundamentals so that any advanced topic is easier to approach.

+> Think of this as learning to ride a bike.
+You won’t be racing yet, but you’ll know how to balance, steer, and pedal.

+### What if I get stuck or don’t understand something?

+Great.
+That means there's more to learn.
+Programming is 50% getting stuck.
+Not even senior developers can code without errors or completely understand code.
+Like any technical skill, it requires careful steps and practice until it becomes familiar.

+> Walk away from the keyboard.
+Eat a snack, take a nap, or do something else.
+Problems often solve themselves when you
+> come back with a fresh brain.
+Another good thing to do if you're stuck is to explain the problem to a friend.
+They can
+> give fresh insights and your effort to explain can sometimes reveal logical gaps you may have missed.

+Ask questions during the session, Google a lot, and use the repo’s issues page or email if you need extra help.

+Here are some techniques to help debug code:

+1. **Show Everything:** Add `print()` or log statements to check what your variables look like at each step.
+2. **Go Step by Step:** Don’t try to debug the whole program at once.
+Isolate the smallest piece that's broken.
+3. **Use a Debugger:** Tools like PyCharm’s debugger or pdb let you pause code and inspect it line by line.
+4. **Reproduce the Bug:** If you can make the error happen consistently, you’re halfway to fixing it.

+### How do I improve faster?

+1. **Practice Smart:** Solve problems, then check solutions once finished, or after you hit a wall.
+Looking at the solution isn't cheating. it’s learning.
+The goal is to bridge the gap between what you tried and how it could be done better.
+This leads to the next point.

+2. **Spot Patterns:** Most problems you face are just remixes of old problems.
+Learn common patterns (loops, conditions, recursion, searching, sorting) and you’ll start seeing them everywhere.
+This is where formal books and forums come in handy.

+3. **Build Experience:** At first, coding feels like crawling through mud.
+But every problem you solve makes the next one faster.
+One day you look back and realize something that used to take you hours now takes minutes.

+### What are some tips when approaching problems

+1. **Scope the Problem:** Figure out what’s actually being asked.
+Ignore fluff.
+Focus on inputs, outputs, and what the code needs to do.
+2. **Think Like a Human:** Solve it by hand first, step by step, before touching code.
+3. **List Unknowns:** Write down everything you don’t understand, then research one by one.
+If you hit a wall, ask for help.
+4. **Make it Work First:** Pretty code comes later.
+Get any working solution first, then refactor for readability or efficiency.
+5. **Use Libraries:** Don’t reinvent the wheel.
+If Python already has a function for it, use it.

+### Is there homework?

+No mandatory homework.
+Instead, you’re encouraged to revisit your own code and make it better.
+Try the harder labs if you want a challenge, or tweak your previous solutions to be cleaner and more efficient.

 ## Final Note